 Tape.
 Packaging tape is great for both appearance and usefulness!

 Sturdy material for fins.
 Corrugated cardboard or foam board work nicely (a box cutter will be very useful).
 Card stock is far too flimsy.
-If box cutters are too dangerous or unavailable, consider getting mat board at somewhere like Hobby Lobby (what I used in the photo below).
+If box cutters are too dangerous or unavailable, consider getting mat board at somewhere like Hobby Lobby (what I used in the photos below).

 Box cutter and scissors.
 The box cutter is for cutting the nose cone from one of the water bottles (can be done in advance by an adult) and possibly also cutting the fins.
 The scissors are for the tape and possibly also the fins.